Be Intentional with Goal Setting

 Larger goals can be subdivided into smaller and more manageable goals.
 You can set 1-year goals, 5-year goals, and 10-year goals.
 To reach these long-term goals, you will need smaller action plans.

-Take a look at the goals you have set for this month, this year, or for the next 5 years.
+Take a look at the goals you have set for this month, this year, or the next 5 years.
 How will you accomplish these goals?
 Divide your goals into smaller action steps.
-A yearly goal may require smaller monthly goals, a monthly goal may require daily or weekly goals.
-I personally try to have monthly goals focused on reaching a yearly goal, then break the monthly goals into daily/weekly goals to stay on target each month.
+A yearly goal may require smaller monthly goals, and a monthly goal may require daily or weekly goals.
+I try to have monthly goals focused on reaching an annual goal, then break the monthly goals into daily/weekly goals to stay on target each month.

-Your smaller goals will help you decide if you are making progress toward your goals or if you need to make adjustments to reach your goals.
+Your smaller goals will help you decide if you are progressing toward your goals or need to make adjustments to reach your goals.
 It’s okay to adjust or change your goals.

 Goals Help Us Become Our Best

 Setting and reaching well-defined goals will help you become your best.
-Without a defined goal, you are just aiming in the dark at nothing hoping it will all work out.
+Without a defined goal, you aim at nothing in the dark, hoping everything works out.

 Goal Setting Tips